Care & Support

 Messiah is a church that believes in the benefits of prayer in our daily lives.
-If you would like to share a prayer concern with us, please fill out the form below.
+If you would like to share a prayer concern with us, please fill out the form below – please be specific yet brief, so that we can pray with purpose.
 The prayer chain will respond with prayer as quickly as possible.

 Prayer Shawl Ministry

 Members of Messiah knit prayer and baptismal shawls for those in need of support and prayers from this church.
 Receiving a hand knit shawl serves as a reminder of the care and compassion given by those who serve on this ministry.